Thairo Estrada Player Props: Giants vs. Dodgers

-The San Francisco Giants, including Thairo Estrada (.244 batting average in his past 10 games), take on the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.
+The San Francisco Giants, including Thairo Estrada and his .545 slugging percentage over his past 10 games, take on starter Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.

-He racked up two hits (going 2-for-5 with two RBI) in his last game against the Cardinals.
+In his last game he had a one-hit performance (1-for-4) against the Dodgers.

 Thairo Estrada Game Info & Props vs. the Dodgers